adjspecies/governance/constitution.md

 This constitution may be amended at any regular business meeting of the organization by two-thirds vote of active membership, provided that the amendment has been submitted to the membership in writing at least one week prior to the business meeting.

-## Article VI - Financial Structure
+## Article VII - Financial Structure

 ### Section 1.
 Duties of the President